 With your XML sitemap ready and optimized, you can begin assigning hreflang tags.
 This meticulous task involves adding the appropriate hreflang tags to your sitemap to ensure accurate indexing of your site's various language versions.

 For a step-by-step guide complete with practical examples, consult Google’s developer documentation on incorporating hreflang tags.
-Moreover, to affirm that you're using the correct hreflang language codes, have a look at this article on the subject.
+You can also use our guide on the correct hreflang language codes.

 Generally, for each page in your XML sitemap, you will need to include hreflang information and specify the language and regional targeting for each page.
 Here is an example of an XML entry for a page with hreflang tags: